python/cpython/Doc/c-api/typeobj.rst

 section.
 The fields will be described in the order in which they occur in the structure.

-In addition to the following quick reference, the :ref:`examples` section provides at-a-glance insight into the meaning and use of :c:type:`PyTypeObject`.
+In addition to the following quick reference, the :ref:`typedef-examples` section provides at-a-glance insight into the meaning and use of :c:type:`PyTypeObject`.